Digital GI Bill (DGIB)

 Context

-Clear visual confirmation for user actions
+Providing clear visual confirmation for user actions

-A responsive design ensuring accessibility across devices
+Designing a responsive interface to ensure accessibility across devices

 Key Takeaways